ashim-nepal/Python-in-100-Days/README.md

 ## 🚀 About Me
 # Hi, I'm Ashim! 👋
-I'm a Student, Learner, Programmer who is learning and working in AI, Python & Java as my major!
+I'm a Student, Learner, Programmer who is learning and working in AI, Python as my major!